rwieruch/blog_robinwieruch_content/react-provider-pattern-context.md

 const SubHeadlineWithContext = getContext(contextTypes)(SubHeadline);
 {{< /highlight >}}

-Now you could wrap any component into the `getContext` higher order component and expose it to the colored theme property.
+Now you could wrap any component into the `getContext` higher-order component and expose it to the colored theme property.
 The property would end up in the props and not in the context object anymore.

-The higher order component that is showcased is a simplified version of the `getContext` higher order component that can be found in the {{% a_blank "recompose" "https://github.com/acdlite/recompose/blob/master/docs/API.md#withcontext" %}} library.
-Recompose has a bunch of these useful higher order components.
+The higher-order component that is showcased is a simplified version of the `getContext` higher-order component that can be found in the {{% a_blank "recompose" "https://github.com/acdlite/recompose/blob/master/docs/API.md#withcontext" %}} library.
+Recompose has a bunch of these useful higher-order components.
 You should have a look into the library.

 A running application can be found in this {{% a_blank "GitHub repository" "https://github.com/rwieruch/react-provider-pattern" %}}.
-It showcases the previous shown examples of using functional stateless components and ES6 class components consuming the context, but also the higher order component approach with `getContext`.
+It showcases the previous shown examples of using functional stateless components and ES6 class components consuming the context, but also the higher-order component approach with `getContext`.
 You could have a look into the *src/* folder and the *src/index.js* and *src/App.js* files.

 <hr class="section-divider">